 2019 was also a great year, but in a very different way.
 Most notably, it was the year that I launched my blog which has now been read my hundreds of thousands.
 I also had the opportunity to speak at my first conference (and my second).
 But outside of those accomplishments, the other milestones likely seem less “impressive” to an outsider, despite being equally meaningful to me.

-In 2019, I made the difficult decision to walk away from leadership and switch jobs after 3 years.
+In 2019, I made the difficult decision to walk away from leadership and switch things up, founding Integral Labs.
 I also spent more time with my family and found myself in a new relationship.
-And just like 2018, I kept reading, learning to code, and creating – albeit at a slower pace.
+And just like 2018, I kept reading, coding, and creating – albeit at a slower pace.
 More on all this later in the article.

 If 2018 was my year of sponge, I’m not sure what I’d call 2019.
 It was the year where I stopped moving at full force and learned to appreciate that direction is even more important than speed.
 2019 was the year where I learned more about what motivates me (and what doesn’t), where I want to be in the long-term, and how I need to invest my time to get there.

 I’ll reflect on this change of pace as I look forward to 2020, but first, in true “open” fashion, here’s how I fared on my explicit goals.